Back to Blog

 Frequently Asked Questions

 How long is the concert?
-The typical duration of an Evanescence concert, including any potential opening acts and a brief intermission if any, is usually around 2 to 2.5 hours.
-The headliner's set itself will likely run for approximately 1.5 to 2 hours.
+A typical Evanescence concert, including any opening acts, usually lasts between 2.5 to 3 hours.
+The headliner's set itself is generally around 1.5 to 2 hours long, often including a brief encore.

 ATMs and payment options?
-ATMs are usually available within the Westfalenhalle complex, but it's always wise to have some cash on hand for smaller purchases or if card machines are down.
-Many food and merchandise vendors within the venue will accept card payments, but having cash can be beneficial.
-Prices inside the venue will likely be higher than outside.
+ATMs are usually available within the Westfalenhalle complex, but it's always a good idea to bring some cash for smaller purchases or if queues are long.
+Card payment is widely accepted at most bars and merchandise stands within the venue, but it's wise to check specific vendor policies.

 Top Tips for Evanescence at Westfalenhalle